weso/pgschemapc/docs/src/overview.md

 # Overview

-`pgschemapc` is a prototype implementation of PGSchema with support for property constraints.
+`pgschemapc` is a prototype implementation of [PGSchema](https://arxiv.org/abs/2211.10962) with an extension that supports property constraints.